Great Barrier Reef: Geology and geography

 The remains of an ancient barrier reef similar to the Great Barrier Reef can be found in The Kimberley, Western Australia.

 The Great Barrier Reef World Heritage Area has been divided into 70 bioregions, of which 30 are reef bioregions.
 In the northern part of the Great Barrier Reef, ribbon reefs and deltaic reefs have formed; these structures are not found in the rest of the reef system.
-A previously undiscovered reef, 500 meters tall and 1.5 km wide at the base, was found in the northern area in 2020.
+A previously undiscovered reef, 500 metres tall and 1.5 km wide at the base, was found in the northern area in 2020.
 There are no atolls in the system, and reefs attached to the mainland are rare.

 Fringing reefs are distributed widely, but are most common towards the southern part of the Great Barrier Reef, attached to high islands, for example, the Whitsunday Islands.
 Lagoonal reefs are found in the southern Great Barrier Reef, and further north, off the coast of Princess Charlotte Bay.
 Crescentic reefs are the most common shape of reef in the middle of the system, for example the reefs surrounding Lizard Island.
 Crescentic reefs are also found in the far north of the Great Barrier Reef Marine Park, and in the Swain Reefs (20–22 degrees south).
 Planar reefs are found in the northern and southern parts, near Cape York Peninsula, Princess Charlotte Bay, and Cairns.
 Most of the islands on the reef are found on planar reefs.

 Wonky holes can have localised impact on the reef, providing upwellings of fresh water, sometimes rich in nutrients contributing to eutrophication.

+Navigation through and around the reefs is a major challenge.
+More than 20 ships were recorded lost in the region between 1791 and 1850, Surveys between 1815 and 1860 by Phillip Parker King in the Mermaid, Francis Price Blackwood in HMS Fly, Owen Stanley in the Rattlesnake, and Henry Mangles Denham in the Herald led to considerable navigational improvements, as they outlined the contrasting advantages and perils of the Inner Route (between Australia's east coast and the western edge of the reefs) and the Outer Route, in the open sea.